DerekSelander/LLDB/README.md

 # LLDB Scripts

+For all commands below, you can view the documentation via `help {command}`.
+If you want to see what options a command has, type `{command} -h`.

 TLDR: `search`, `lookup`, and `dclass` are good GOTOs irregardless if you're a dev or exploring without source.

 If you like ObjC swizzling, check out `sclass`.
 If you like DTrace, check out `pmodule` and `snoopie`.